daleao/sdv/AwesomeProfessions/README.md

 - **Lv5 - Fighter** - Damage +10% *(+20%)*. +15 HP.
     - _Unchanged from vanilla._
-- **Lv10 - Brute** - Damage +15%. +25 HP.
-Build fury in combat, further increasing damage. *Non-profession-based damage bonuses also decrease special move cooldown.*
+- **Lv10 - Brute** - Taking damage builds rage, improving combat prowess. +25 HP. *Rage also grants attack speed.*
-    - **Fury:** Damage bonus caps at +40% at Combat level 10.
-Fury builds faster if wielding a club.Unleash all pent-up fury to enter an **Undying Rage.**
+    - You may want to consider building defense bonuses.
+In vanilla, defense has a soft cap, not allowing damage reduction beyond 50%.
+This mod removes that cap, making defense more effective.
+    - **Rage:** Damage +1% per stack.
+Max 100 stacks. *Attack speed +0.5% per stack*.
-- **Lv10 - Bushwhacker** - Crit. chance x2.
-Crit. strikes can poach items.
-Your blood cools in battle, increasing lethality of crit. strikes. *Non-profession-based damage bonuses also decrease special move cooldown.*
+- **Lv10 - Bushwhacker** - Crit. chance +50%.
+Crit. strikes can poach items. *Successfully poaching an item refunds special move cooldown.*
     - Monsters can only be poached once.
-    - **Cold Blood:** Crit. power bonus caps at ×2 at Combat level 10.
-Chance to steal is higher and cold blood builds faster if wielding a dagger.
-Your cold blood masks your presence, allowing you to mount an **Ambuscade.**
-- **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
+- **Lv 5 - Rascal** - Slingshots damage +25% *(+50%)*.
 60% chance to recover spent ammo. *Trick shots stun enemies for 5s.*
-    - In Vanilla, slingshots are unable to hit enemies that are near the Farmer.
-This mod improves slingshot combat by removing this grace period before a shot is allowed to deal damage.
+    - In vanilla, slingshot projectiles have a short "grace period" during which it will ignore collision with enemies.
+This mod removes that grace period, allowing projectiles to hit enemies immediately in front of the Farmer.
 All professions are affected.
     -_Bonus: holding [ModKey](#configs) will fire a trick shot, which is weaker but can ricochet once._
-- **Lv10 - Desperado** - Fire 50% faster.
-Chance to fire a double shot *(spread shot)*, based on current HP.
-Built-up temerity increases projectile cross section and impact power.
+- **Lv10 - Desperado** - Charge slingshot 50% faster.
+Can overcharge slingshots for more power, or quick-release for a double-shot. *Overcharged shots become spreadshots.*
-    - **Temerity:**  Projectiles are fired with increasingly more power.
-Sufficiently powerful projectiles have higher knockback, can damage enemies around them even if they miss, and can even pierce through enemies, damaging others behind them.
-Temerity builds faster from quick shots (release immediately as soon as the slingshot is charged).
-Your temerity culminates in one _desperate_ **Death Blossom.**
+    - **Overcharge:** Continue to hold the tool button to reveal the overcharge meter.
+    - **Quick-shots:** Release the shot as soon as it completes charging to perform double-shots.
+    - **Spreadhots:** Fire three projectiles in a cone.
+Requires at overcharging at least half the bar.
+The higher the bar the narrower the cone.
-- **Lv10 - Slimed Piper** - Attract new Slimes in dangerous areas.
-All Slimes damage other enemies.
-Gather Eubstance to empower ally Slimes. *Defeating a Slime recovers some health and energy.
-Slimed debuff effect is reversed.*
+- **Lv10 - Slimed Piper** - Attract more Slimes in dangerous areas.
+Chance to gain a random buff when a Slime is defeated. *Chance to also recover some health and energy when a Slime is defeated.*
     - Each Slime raised in a hutch adds a chance to spawn an extra Slime in dungeons, up to the number of enemies on the map.
-The chance is diminishing, starting at 100% for the first Slime and dropping to 33% at Slime number 40 (two full hutches).
-Spawned Slimes and regular wild Slimes all will obey the Farmer; by default they start off in Passive behavior, huddling around the Farmer to protect from enemies.
-Quicky tapping the [ModKey](#configs) twice will toggle Aggressive behavior, commanding all Slimes to instead target the nearest approaching enemy.
-Slimes can only damage flying enemies while jumping. **Slimes will still damage the Farmer, so a Slime Charmer ring is recommended.**
+    - Buffs are the same as food/drink buffs (skill levels, attack, defense, speed, luck, max energy, magnetism).
+Lasts 5 minutes and stacks indefinitely, refreshing the duration each time.
-    - _Bonus: immune to the Slimed debuff._
+    - _Bonus: immune to the Slimed debuff, even without a Slime Charmer ring._
-    - **Eubstance:** Increase the attack speed and movement speed of ally Slimes.
-Spread all gathered Eubstance to nearby Slimes, allowing them to enter a state of **Superfluidity.**

-## Super Mode

-The Combat tree has received a much more extensive overhaul.
-In addition to their primary fixed perks, 2nd-tier combat professions each have a unique "stackable" secondary perk (Fury, Cold Blood, Temerity, Eubstance).
-Once the maximum stacks have been collected, these professions may sacrifice some or all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
-A new bar has been added to the HUD to help you keep track of current stacks.
-Only a single profession's Super Mode may be registered at any time; if a player gains multiple combat professions from skill reseting, only base perks will apply, and not the stackable secondary perk or Super Mode.
-The player will be prompted during level up whether they wish to replace their current Super Mode with the new professions'.

-- **Brute / Amazon - Undying Rage** - Doubles all damage bonuses.
-Immune to passing out.
-  - Doubled damage bonuses include profession, rings and enchantments.
-- **Bushwhacker - Ambuscade** - Become invisible and untargetable.
-Back stabs are deadly.
-  - An attack from behind will 1-hit KO.
-However, a missed back-attack will reveal your position if the target survives, ending the Super Mode.
-- **Desperado - Death Blossom** - Enable auto-reload.
-Fire in eight directions at once.
-  - Journey of the Prairie King, "IRL".
-- **Slimed Piper / Slime Enchantress - Superfluidity** - Engorge and empower nearby Slimes.
-  - Slimes scale up by a random factor up to twice their original size, with a proportional damage boost.
-Slimes that grow large enough can hit even flying enemies, and break up into baby Slimes when defeated.
-Low chance to convert Slimes to a special variant.
-If "Prismatic Jelly" special order is active, low chance to convert Slimes to prismatic variant.
-Big Slimes in the area explode immediately.

-Once all 30 professions have been acquired, the Statue of Prestige may be used to switch Super Modes at will.

-Super Modes can be disabled in the configs if desired.

 ## Prestige

 The [Statue of Uncertainty](https://stardewvalleywiki.com/The_Sewers#Statue%20Of%20Uncertainty) has been replaced by the Statue of Prestige, which is capable of reseting level 10 skills, for a price.
 A skill reset preserves all related professions, and (optionally) forgets all related recipes.
 The farmer can use this to eventually acquire all 30 professions simultaneously.
 Reseting a skill costs 10,000g the first time, 50,000g the second time, and 100,000g the last time (values are configurable).
 The ribbon in the skills page of the game menu reflects the number of professions acquired in each skill.

 Once the ribbon has reached its fourth stage, signaling that all professions have been obtained, its level cap is raised to 20, allowing the farmer to continue developing tool proficiency or max health.
-Skill level also affects the odds of higher quality crops and fishes, the amount of berries foraged per bush, and the duration of Super Mode and related perks.
+Skill level also affects the odds of higher quality crops and fishes, the amount of berries foraged per bush, and the duration of Ultimate and related perks.

 At levels 15 and 20, the farmer can choose a profession to prestige, improving one of its base perks, or, in some cases, granting entirely new ones.
 These choices can later be changed at the Statue of Prestige, for a cost.

 All Prestige features are optional and may be disabled or customized in the configs.
 Non-vanilla skills at the moment are not supported by prestige.

+## Ultimates

+Each level 10 Combat profession is also granted an Ultimate ability.
+This ability must be charged by performing certain actions during combat.
+The current charge state is revealed by a new HUD bar next Health.
+The player can only have a single Ultimate ability registered at any time; i.e. acquiring all combat professions via skill reseting will not grant additional Ultimates beyond the first.
+The overnight level-up menu will prompt the player if they wish to replace their current Ultimate ability with the new professions'.

+- **Brute / Amazon - Undying Frenzy** - Doubles rage accumulation for 15s.
+Immune to passing out.
+When the effect ends, recovers 5% health for every enemy slain while the buff was active.
+- **Bushwhacker - Ambuscade** - Become invisible and untargetable for 30s.
+Effect ends prematurely if the player attacks an enemy.
+When the effect ends, gain a 2x crit. power buff that lasts for twice the leftover invisibility duration.
+- **Desperado - Death Blossom** - Enable auto-reload for 15s.
+Fire in eight directions at once.
+  - Journey of the Prairie King, "IRL".
+- **Slimed Piper / Slime Enchantress - Pandemonia** - Charm nearby Slimes for 30s.
+Charmed Slimes increase in size and power and will seek out other enemies.
+Enemies hit will aggro onto the Slime.
+  - Slimes scale up factor is random, up to twice the original size.
+Slimes gain a proportional damage and health boost.
+  - If defeated, engorged Slimes break up into smaller baby Slimes.
+  - There is also a low chance to convert Slimes to a special variant.
+If "Prismatic Jelly" special order is active, low chance to convert the Slime to prismatic variant.
+  - Nearby Big Slimes explode immediately.

+Once all 30 professions have been acquired, the Statue of Prestige may be used to switch Ultimates at will.

+Ultimates can be disabled via a config setting if desired.

-## Compatbility
+## Compatibility

 The following mods are fully integrated: